RobertWSON/vue-learning/README.md

   - Use `npm run serve` to start `front-end` application on a development server.
   - Refer to README in `/front-end` folder for additional project setup details.
   - Navigate to `/back-end` folder and run `npm install` to install server dependencies.
-  - configure `.env` for MongoDB connection string.
+  - configure `dotenv` for MongoDB connection string.
   - Use `npm start` to launch back-end server

 ---